-Approx. 20 nos of tower would be constructed in Scheme S (Dumka-Deoghar TL Alignment).
-Total length of the transmission line would be approx. 5 km.
+Approx. 176 nos of tower would be constructed in Scheme E (Dumka - Shikaripara TL Alignment).
+Total length of the transmission line would be approx. 51.232 km.
 Land footprint of about 22 sq. m. would be required for each transmission tower, where right of way of the transmission line would be of 27 m (for 132 KV transmission line).

-The present land use of the area through which all the transmission lines (in Scheme S) passes are primarily agricultural land.
+The present land use of the area through which all the transmission lines (in Scheme E) passes are primarily agricultural land.
 As discussed in Section 5.3, mainly single cropped is practiced in this area.
-Though there would be restrictions on development work (e.g., construction of building) on the land parcels falling within the right of way, knowing the fact that there would not be any restrictions on these land parcels for use of agricultural purpose, and further the TL alignment passing through mainly rural areas where chance of development work being coming up is near future very is meagre, significance of the land use related impacts is considered as minor.
-However, the TL alignment does not pass through forest land.
-Overall significance of the land use related impacts is rated as minor.
+Though there would be restrictions on development work (e.g., construction of building) on the land parcels falling within the right of way, knowing the fact that there would not be any restrictions on these land parcels for use of agricultural purpose, and further the Dumka - Shikaripara TL alignment passing through mainly rural areas where chance of development work being coming up is near future is very meagre, significance of the land use related impacts is considered as minor.
+However, transmission line (in Scheme E) traverse through forest land of approx. 650 m.
+In these areas, JSUNL will divert the land use of the area falling within RoW of the TL alignments after obtaining necessary Forest Clearance (as per Forest Conservation Act, 1980) and this would result in a permanent change of land use.
+Due to permanent changes in land use, overall significance of the land use related impacts is rated as moderate.